 A doctor is dead and his son is seriously injured after a small plane crashed in Wallingford, near the Meriden-Markham Municipal Airport, Monday night.

 The person killed in the crash has been identified as Dr. Joseph Tomanelli, 56, of Cheshire.

-Tomanelli's 21-year-old son, Daniel, of Hamden, was transported to Yale-New Haven Hospital for serious but non-life threatening injuries.
+Tomanelli's 21-year-old son was transported to Yale-New Haven Hospital for serious but non-life threatening injuries.